-- Chop chicken into ½-inch pieces, place in a medium bowl, sprinkle with salt and pepper, and toss with your hands to coat.
+- Prep chicken: Dry the chicken breasts with paper towels.
+Chop into ½-inch pieces, place in a medium bowl, sprinkle with salt and pepper, and toss with your hands to coat.
 Set aside.

-- Add the chopped chicken and sauté for 2 minutes, stirring frequently.
+- Sauté chicken: Add the chopped chicken and sauté for 2 minutes, stirring frequently.

-- Add rice and Italian seasoning and sauté for 30 seconds, stirring constantly.
+- Sauté rice and Italian seasoning: Add rice and Italian seasoning and sauté for 30 seconds, stirring constantly.

-- Press “Cancel” on the Instant Pot.
-Add 1 cup of the chicken broth, wait 15-20 seconds, and scrape the bottom of the pot clean with a plastic spoon.
+- Deglaze and add remaining ingredients: Press “Cancel” on the Instant Pot.
+Add 1 cup of the chicken broth, wait 15-20 seconds, and scrape the bottom of the pot clean with a plastic spoon or spatula (I love my Instant Pot spatula).
 Add remaining 2 cups of chicken broth and 2 cups water, salt, and pepper and stir.

-- Close the lid and set the pressure release valve to "Sealing."
+- Pressure cook: Close the lid and set the pressure release valve to "Sealing."
 Press the "Pressure Cook" or "Manual" button and set the timer for 4 minutes.
-Press the "Keep Warm" button once to turn it off.
 Once the cooking cycle has completed, allow the pressure to release naturally for 8 minutes, and then quick release the remaining pressure.

-- Open the lid.
+- Taste and serve: Open the lid.
 Using a heat-resistant spatula, scrape any seasonings off the sides of the pot above the soup into the soup (leave no flavor behind!).
 Once it's cool enough, taste the soup and adjust seasonings as necessary.
 Ladle the soup into bowls and serve.

-- According to Monash University's Low FODMAP Diet App, celery is low FODMAP in quantities of up to 1/4 of a medium stalk or 10 grams per serving.
+- Celery: According to Monash University's Low FODMAP Diet App, celery is low FODMAP in quantities of up to ¼ of a medium stalk or 10 grams per serving.
 We are adding 1 medium stalk across 8 servings.

-- This recipe makes about 8 cups of soup, resulting in eight 1 cup servings.
+- Servings: This recipe makes about 8 cups of soup, resulting in eight 1 cup servings.